RIDGECREST, N.C.

 But Rhett Butler could have warned them about the rebels: "They'll turn and make a last stand, if I know anything about them."

 The Confederates had no more than 700 men at Swannanoa Gap against the Union's 1,900, but they had the advantages of artillery and higher ground.
 "Stonemen's men could not reach the gap because their route had been barricaded by felled trees in the mountain gorge," Confederate veteran George Fortune said in a 1928 interview.
 Steep and rocky mountainsides prevented the Union cavalry from going cross-country.
+Any Yankees who entered the gorge were sitting ducks for Confederate sharpshooters posed along the horseshoe-shaped ridge.

 There is a gravestone marked "Bill" near the eastern portal of the Swannanoa Gap railroad tunnel (built 15 years after the war in 1880) that may mark a casualty of this fight.
 Click on the Civil War Trails marker below to read more about the mystery of this grave.
 (The marker below is at Andrews Geyser, a great little destination near Old Fort at the foot of the mountain.)

 The old road where the rebels made their last stand was the forerunner of U.S. 70.
-Highway That road was abandoned when I-40 was built and is now open to bicyclists and walkers as the splendid Point Lookout Trail
+Highway That road was abandoned when I-40 was built and is now open to bicyclists and walkers as the splendid Point Lookout Trail.

 Union Gen. Gillem left part of his force at the foot of Swannanoa Gap to keep the rebels there on the defensive, while he made a 75-mile detour via the Carson House, Rutherfordton, and Columbus to cross the Blue Ridge two days later at Howards Gap near Hendersonville.
 Confederate Gen. Martin anticipated that move, too, but he couldn't find enough defenders willing for another fight.